 There are many sources of healthful fats that can be used in smoothies, such as avocado and chia seeds.

-Some sources of fat that can be added to a morning smoothie include:
+Some healthful sources of fat to add to a morning smoothie include:

-Similarly to fat, protein offers many health benefits that are particularly important to people with diabetes.
-For example, high-protein content slows the absorption of food, which reduces the speed at which sugar enters the bloodstream.
+High-protein content can slow the absorption of food, and this reduces the speed at which sugar enters the bloodstream.